project-serum/governance-registry/README.md

 1. Call `CreateVoter` on the addin (first time only).
 Use the same voter_authority that was used for registering with spl-governance.
-2. Call `CreateDeposit` for the voter with `LockupKind::None` and the token mint for that tokens are to be deposited. (first time only)
+2. Call `CreateDepositEntry` for the voter with `LockupKind::None` and the token mint for that tokens are to be deposited. (first time only)

    This creates a new deposit entry that can be used for depositing and withdrawing funds without lockup.
-If it's the voter's first deposit entry, it will have deposit id 0.
-3. Call `Deposit` for the voter and deposit id to deposit funds.
+3. Call `Deposit` for the voter and same deposit entry id to deposit funds.
 4. To vote, call `UpdateVoterWeightRecord` on the addin and then call `CastVote` on spl-governance in the same transaction, passing the voter weight record to both.